 Several sections of the study area were identified as containing ecological constraints such as habitat features and native vegetation.
 Multiple areas of Golden Sun Moth habitat of varying quality were also identified throughout the study area.
 This species is endangered under the Biodiversity Conservation Act and critically endangered under the Environment Protection and Biodiversity Conservation Act.

-Niche’s ecological consultants worked closely with AECOM and Renew Estate to redesign the final development footprint of the solar farm around Golden Sun Moth habitat and other ecological constraints identified.
-Areas of better quality Golden Sun Moth habitat were excluded from the final design, ensuring minimal impact, and achieving a balance between preserving ecological values, and delivering a favourable outcome for our client and their project.
+Niche’s ecological consultants worked closely with AECOM and Renew Estate to design the final development footprint of the solar farm to avoid important Golden Sun Moth habitat and other ecological values.
+Areas of important Golden Sun Moth habitat were excluded from the final design, ensuring minimal impact on the species, and achieving a balance between preserving ecological values and supporting the growth of renewable energy infrastructure in NSW.

 Niche was able to work with the client in adjusting the final layout of the solar farm and in turn protecting areas within the study area of higher conservation value.
 Niche prepared the Biodiversity Development Report for submission to the NSW Department of Planning and Environment (DP&E) and the referral to the Commonwealth Department of Environment and Energy (DOEE).
 Renew Estate is currently responding to submissions received on the project during public exhibition, after which the consent authorities will make a final decision on the project.